adunkman/dunkman.me/app/content/blog/2013/implement-your-next-feature-with-node-js.md

 Yeah, pretty much.

-<aside><strong>Editor’s Note:</strong> I went through the creation of the <a href="http://nodelabs.org">Node Labs</a> site as a part of this talk.
+> **Note:** I went through the creation of the [Node Labs](http://nodelabs.org) site as a part of this talk.
 The content of the pages are statically hosted on GitHub Pages, but the site has interactive features which are controlled via client-side scripting.
-The interactive features are run with socket.io on node.js, using a MongoDB backend.</aside>
+The interactive features are run with socket.io on node.js, using a MongoDB backend.